ligurio/swebok-v3/5_software_maintenance.md

   the modified software.
 - Other measures that maintainers use include
 - size of the software,
-- complexity of the software ,
+- complexity of the software,
 - understandability, and
 - maintainability.